Uinyw/financetracker/pages/capabilities/capability_management_of_saving_goals.md

-# Management of Savings Goals
+# Capability Management of Savings Goals

 A user can manage their saving goals in FinanceTracker.
 They can add, edit and delete saving goals and display an saving goals overview.